 - Organise your effects with the best pedalboards

 But rest assured, we're not here to empty your wallet on wire, although It’s worth considering that like everything else in your rig, higher quality usually lasts longer and sounds better.
-A relatively small investment of around £30/$40 will land you one of the best guitar cables in our guide, and if you treat it right, it will last you many happy years of jamming, gigging and recording.
+A relatively small investment of around £30/$40 will land you one of the best guitar cables in our guide though, so if you treat it right, it will last you many happy years of jamming, gigging and recording.

 Before we run you through our top picks and impart our expert advice, here’s a look at our current top choice…